 Frequently Asked Questions

+Answer.
 SQL Server disaster is an event that leads to data loss or serious SQL Server errors.
 The numerous causes of a disaster are power failure, hardware failure, virus attack, natural disaster, human error, etc. This creates an urge for SQL Disaster Recovery in users’ minds.

 Answer.
 The best disaster recovery plans are:

 1. Take regular backup of the database